For Authors

 Thank you for your interest in the Journal of African Elections!
 We appreciate your engagement.

-Authors are asked to consult and follow our Writing Guidelines before submitting a paper to our journal.
-Please do not use our past issues as your style guide.
-Our house style has changed to APA 7 (but without hanging indents in reference lists), and recent JAE editions do not reflect that style.
+Authors are asked to consult and closely follow these Writing Guidelines before submitting a paper.
+Please do not use past JAE issues as your style guide, as our house style changed in 2025 to APA 7.

 Copyright